Variational Grey-Box Dynamics Matching: Background

 where $p_t$ is the marginal density at time $t \in [0,1]$ .
 Instead of solving this equation through expensive simulations of forward dynamics, Conditional Flow Matching (CFM) learns directly $v_t^\phi$ by regressing it to a target velocity field by constructing a path of tractable conditional probabilities $p_t( x_t | x_1)$ defined along a linear interpolation from source samples to the data-target samples distribution, $x_t = (1 - t) x_0 + t x_1$, with $(x_0, x_1) \sim \pi(x_0, x_1)$ and $\dot{x}_t = \frac{d}{d t}x_t=x_1 - x_0$.
 The training loss is then:

 yielding a simulation-free objective.
-While linear interpolation is most common, Flow Matching algorithms also admits more general deterministic or stochastic paths, which influence the bias–variance tradeoffs of the estimator \cite{albergo2023, liu2023flow}.
+While linear interpolation is most common, Flow Matching algorithms also admit more general deterministic or stochastic paths, which influence the bias–variance tradeoffs of the estimator \cite{albergo2023, liu2023flow}.